strimzi/proposals/056-zk-kraft-migration.md

 **_Trigger_**

-The user removes the `strimzi.io/kraft-migration` annotation from the `Kafka` custom resource.
+The user sets the `strimzi.io/kraft: disabled` annotation on the `Kafka` custom resource.

 **_Actions_**